Writers in New York 2014

 All students attend a nightly series of readings, lectures, panel discussions, publishing forums, literary walking tours, and special events.
-Visiting writers and editors in 2014 will include included Thomas Beller, Cathy Linh Che, Eduardo C. Corral, Matthea Harvey, Amy Hempel, A. M. Homes, Wayne Koestenbaum, Sam Lipsyte, Vince Passaro, Joshua Prager, Patrick Rosal, and Dani Shapiro.
+Visiting writers and editors in 2014 will include Thomas Beller, Cathy Linh Che, Eduardo C. Corral, Matthea Harvey, Todd Hasak-Lowy, Amy Hempel, A. M. Homes, Major Jackson, Karl Ove Knausgård, Wayne Koestenbaum, Sam Lipsyte, Vince Passaro, Joshua Prager, Patrick Rosal, Dani Shapiro, and Karl Martin Sinijärv.

 FACULTY IN 2014 INCLUDE: